alhassan73/fresh-cart-ecommerce-app/README.md

 - **Wishlist**: For products users like but don't intend to purchase immediately, they can add them to their wishlist for future reference.

-- **Payment Process (Under Development)**: We are actively working on the payment process feature, which will enable users to complete purchases securely.
+- **Payment Process**: We are actively working on the payment process feature, which will enable users to complete purchases securely.

 ## Access the App